seangreathouse/raspberry-xmas-tree/README.md

 # raspberry-xmas-tree
 ### Hardware project to display Raspberry Pi Sense Hat computers.

-As part of a CiCd demo I wanted to display a stack of Raspberry Pi's on stage.
+As part of a CiCd demo I needed to display a stack of Raspberry Pi's on stage.
 The demonstration showed a CiCd pipeline deploying across the Raspberries and changing the colors of Sense Hat LED arrays on the devices.
 This repo contains instructions for the associated hardware project.
 A separate repo contains the [software deployed to the Raspberry Pi](https://github.com/seangreathouse/raspberry-sense-hat-demo).